 sudo certbot --apache

 You need to go through the form and fill it out properly.
-You will be asked if you like to permanently redirect
+You will be asked, if you like to permanently redirect it.

-The certificate will be requested and automatically installed in the Apache server
+The certificate will be requested and automatically installed on the Apache server.

 3.3 Exporting the certificate downloading the certificate